FoodAskew |

 Garlic powder Cracker Barrel Baked Potato Seasoning

-½-1 c. dark brown sugar 1-2 16oz containers Breakstone’s Sour Cream or
+½-1 c. dark brown sugar 1-2 16oz containers Breakstone’s Sour Cream

-4 potatoes, suitable for baking other premium brand, cheap stuff works poorly
+4 potatoes, suitable for baking butter

-1 can corn butter
+1 can corn

 1. Cook the steaks to your personal taste.
 Use the meat tenderizer, garlic powder, & baked potato seasoning to season to taste.
 Cut up the steaks in bite sized pieces.